pilvikala/minecraft-map-explorer/README.md

 ### Surface Map
 ![Surface map](images/surface.png)

 The top view of your world – what it looks like from high above.
-This is the most intuitive view showing terrain, water, grass, and structures.
+This is the most intuitive view showing terrain (without water), grass, and structures.

 ### Heightmap
 ![Heightmap](images/height-map.png)